 Description of Treatment

-The program is based on empirically supported research, asserting that intensive specialty treatment, utilizing evidence-based treatment protocols, is effective in treating severe obsessive compulsive disorder, obsessive-compulsive spectrum disorders, anxiety disorders (such as social anxiety, panic disorder, and generalized anxiety disorder), and other coexisting conditions.
-To achieve maximum benefit for patients, the program adheres to the following assumptions:
+Our treatment approach is based on empirically supported research, utilizing evidence-based treatment protocols and is effective in treating severe obsessive compulsive disorder, obsessive-compulsive spectrum disorders, anxiety disorders (such as social anxiety, panic disorder, and generalized anxiety disorder), and other coexisting conditions.
+To achieve maximum benefit for patients, the program adheres to the following five principles:

-1. We use state-of-the-art evidence-based cognitive-behavioral and psychopharmacological treatment modalities.
+- We use state-of-the-art evidence-based cognitive-behavioral and psychopharmacological treatment modalities

-2. We encourage normalization by patient participation in decision-making about treatment and by providing treatment in a caring environment.
+- We encourage normalization by patient participation in decision-making about treatment and by providing treatment in a caring environment

-3. We design and provide services in a way that supports, educates, and empowers the patient.
+- We design and provide services in a way that supports, educates, and empowers the patient

-4. We attend to the individual’s physical, emotional, social, and economical problems.
+- We attend to the individual’s physical, emotional, social, and economical problems

-5. Our long-term goal is to establish healthy functioning individuals and families.
+- Our long-term goal is to establish healthy functioning individuals and families

 Core Treatment Program

-The Houston OCD Program’s clinical team specializes in OCD and anxiety disorders treatment to target the issues impacting the patient’s life.
+The McLean OCD Institute // Houston’s clinical team designs an individualized treatment plan with each patient to target the issues impacting the patient’s life.
 Treatment planning focuses on symptom reduction and prevention with the patient’s active involvement in the treatment design.
-Discharge planning begins upon admission to assure community reintegration and tenure, as well as planning for future treatment to address the long-term care needs of the patient.
+Discharge planning begins upon admission to assure community reintegration and tenure, as well as planning for future treatment to address the long-term needs of the patient.

-An extensive battery of measures in the field, with well-documented reliability and validity, is used throughout the course of treatment and to inform decisions about treatment level and discharge.
-Furthermore, a weekly assessment is administered to assess treatment progress and aid in treatment decisions.
+An extensive battery of measures in the field, with well-documented reliability and validity, is used throughout the course of treatment to inform decisions about treatment levels and discharge as well as for program evaluation.
 Patients are provided with weekly progress monitoring feedback.

 The Treatment Team

-A treatment team is assembled for each patient, including a cognitive-behavioral therapist, a residential counselor, and a psychiatrist (when needed).
-Involvement of other specialists (e.g., dieticians, chemical dependency counselors, specialty consultations, etc…) varies in time and intensity based on the patient’s clinical status and intensity of care.
+A treatment team is assembled for each patient, including a cognitive-behavioral therapist, a Psychiatrist (when needed), a family therapist, and residential counselors.
+Involvement of other specialists (e.g., dieticians, chemical dependency counselors, specialty consultations, etc.) varies in time and intensity based on the patient’s clinical status and intensity of care.

 The psychiatrist meets regularly with residents, and with intensive outpatients when indicated.
 Many patients who seek out this level of treatment have failed multiple medication trials.
 Hence, previous medication trials are reviewed and assessed for adequacy, and when appropriate, alternative regimens are instituted.

-Individualized treatment plans, or Behavior Treatment Plans, are mutually developed and agreed upon between the patient and their cognitive-behavioral therapist, and re-evaluated on a weekly basis.
-The foundation of the treatment contract is the Behavior Treatment Plan, which outlines core problems, specific obsessions, compulsions, avoidances, goals and specific interventions.
-This contract builds upon the patient’s hierarchy that is designed with patients, as well as addressing the unique opportunities derived from the delivery of round the clock care.
-The Behavior Treatment Plan includes information about how to assist the patient through their daily living activities with minimal rituals and, most importantly, how to implement staff- assisted and self-directed exposure and response preventions sessions.
-The Behavior Treatment Plan represents a collaborative endeavor, as patients are active in designing and implementing the Plan.
+Individualized treatment plans, or Behavior Treatment Plans, are mutually developed and agreed upon between the patient and their cognitive-behavioral therapist.
+These plans are re-evaluated on a weekly basis.
+The Behavior Treatment Plan outlines core problems, specific obsessions, compulsions, avoidances, goals and specific interventions.
+The Treatment Plan includes information about how to assist the patient through their daily living activities with minimal rituals and, most importantly, how to implement staff- assisted and self-directed exposure and response prevention sessions.
+The Behavior Treatment Plan represents a collaborative endeavor, as patients are active in designing and implementing the plan.

 Delivery of CBT, Milieu and Group Therapy

 The cornerstone of the treatment program are the daily exposure and response prevention (E-RP) sessions and daily self-directed E-RP sessions.
-While patients begin and end each session in a brief group, the patients engage in E-RP individually.
-In the group, patients report their “Subjective Units of Distress Scores” (SUDS; scores document beginning, peak, and ending distress levels) along with other relevant facts about their E-RP session.
-E-RP sessions are initially completed with staff assistance, while gradually increasing the patient’s independence on completing the exposures during self-directed E-RP sessions.
+E-RP sessions are initially completed with staff assistance, while gradually increasing the patient’s independence on completing the exposures during E-RP sessions.

 All additional therapeutic groups are designed to complement the evidence-based E-RP sessions, to build upon the patient’s skill sets and resilience, as well as to foster support from peers.